-- · Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities - Level 2: inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly - · Level 3: unobservable inputs for the asset or liability
+- Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities - Level 2: inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly - Level 3: unobservable inputs for the asset or liability

-At balance date the Group does not have financial assets or financial liabilities subject to this criteria and carrying values are assumed to approximate fair values other than shares in Rafaella Resources Limited which are Tier 1 assets.
+At balance date the Group does not have financial assets or financial liabilities subject to this criteria and carrying values are assumed to approximate fair values.
+Other than investment in share of Rafaella Resources Limited which are Tier 1 assets.

-(y) Fair Value of Assets and Liabilities
+(x) Fair Value of Assets and Liabilities